 Charging

-Once law enforcement has completed their investigation, prosecutors formally accuse an individual of a crime, by filing a criminal complaint or indictment.
+Once law enforcement has completed their investigation, prosecutors formally accuse an individual of a crime by filing a criminal complaint or indictment.
 This is the charging phase of the case.
 A charging document (complaint) outlines the specific charges the defendant will face and must be supported by probable cause.
-It’s a critical stage because it officially initiates the legal proceedings and frames the direction of the case.
+It is a critical stage because it officially initiates the legal proceedings and frames the direction of the case.
 Once you are served with a charging document, it is crucial for you to meet with an attorney to help you understand the implications of the charges.

 Initial Hearing